 Installed size (on reference hardware): 22.95 MB, 179 files

-Dependencies (build time detected): 00-dirtree autoconf bash binutils cf coreutils diffutils emacs findutils gawk gcc gettext glibc gmp grep imake libdnet libice libsm libx11 libxau libxaw libxdmcp libxext libxmu libxpm libxt linux-header make ncurses net-tools perl readline sed sysfiles tar tcl tetex texinfo tk xorgproto
+Dependencies (build time detected): 00-dirtree autoconf binutils cf coreutils diffutils emacs findutils gawk gettext gmp grep imake libdnet libice libsm libx11 libxau libxaw libxdmcp libxext libxmu libxpm libxt linux-header make ncurses net-tools perl readline sed sysfiles tar tcl tetex texinfo tk xorgproto

 Installed files (on reference hardware):

 1) This page was automatically generated from the T2 package source.
 Corrections, such as dead links, URL changes or typos need to be performed directly on that source.

 2) Compatible with Linux From Scratch's "Standard Build Unit" (SBU).